STATEMENT

 The price of maintaining order is extracting and using energy from the environment.

 DO: Lessons from this work on EROI.
 We as individuals, organizations, and society are constantly seeking excess energy to survive and thrive.
 We also seek order and certainty as they increase our chances of survival - (Disorder and uncertainty demand energy - increases risk).
 Since the direction is constantly toward disorder, we need energy to keep our world in order.
 Energy, Order, and Certainty - all three are important points as we design maps.
 Societies seek to grow, which demands energy.
 But it is also important to note that a society that just stays where it is at requires a lot of energy.
 Think of all the infrastructure of a city.
-Even if the city does not grow or is in decline, it requires a lot of energy to maintain wealth from the past (because of disorder).
+Even if a particular city does not grow or is in decline, it will still require a lot of energy to maintain wealth from the past (because of disorder).

-3. The easiest and best energy sources go first
+> The easiest and best energy sources go first

 High quality ores and energy deposits are now mostly things of the past.
 There are still plenty of ores and energy - but it’s of lower quality, and both more costly and ecologically destructive to extract.